expresstrack/docs/contributing.md

+---
+title: Contributing to Documentation
+post_excerpt: Learn how to suggest edits and improvements to ExpressTrack documentation through GitHub.
+Includes file formatting, markdown guidelines, and submission process.
+---

 # Contributing to Documentation

 ExpressTrack documentation is hosted on GitHub and automatically synced to our website.
 You can suggest edits, improvements, or report issues directly through GitHub.